-The adjustment amount is determined by subtracting the second year's MS-DRG payment from the lessor of: (a) The second year's cost minus any adjustment for excess staff; or (b) the previous year's costs multiplied by the appropriate IPPS update factor minus any adjustment for excess staff.
+adjustment for excess staff; or (b) the previous year's costs multiplied by the appropriate IPPS update factor minus any adjustment for excess staff.
 The SCH or MDH receives the difference in a lump-sum payment.

 The Board claimed that it is clear from the preambles to these Final Rules that the only adjustment to the hospital's cost is for excess staffing.
-Therefore, the Board found, the MAC did not calculate the VDA using the methodology laid out by CMS in PRM 15-1 or the Secretary in the preamble to the FFY 2007/2009 IPPS Final Rules, but rather, calculated it based on an otherwise new methodology that the Administrator adopted through adjudication in her decisions described as follows: the "VDA [payment] is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling[.]"
+Thus, the Board concluded that the MAC did not calculate the Provider's VDA using the methodology laid out by CMS in the PRM, or by the Secretary in the preambles to the FFY 2007 and 2009 IPPS Final Rules, but rather, calculated it based on an otherwise new methodology that the Administrator adopted through adjudication in her decisions described as follows: the "VDA [payment] is equal to the difference between its fixed and semi-fixed costs and its DRG payment . . . subject to the ceiling[.]"
 The Board averred that the Administrator developed this new methodology using fixed costs because of a seeming conflict between the methodology explained in the FFY 2007/2009 Final Rules/PRM and the statute.
 The Board stated that, in applying this new methodology through adjudication, CMS did not otherwise alter its written policy statements in either the PRM or Federal Register until it issued the FFY 2018 IPPS Final Rule.

-The Board argued that the statute at 42 U.S.C. § 1395ww(d)(5)(D)(ii) is clear that the VDA payment is to fully compensate the hospital for its fixed cost, and that in the final rule published on September 1, 1983, the Secretary further explained the purpose of the VDA payment: "[t]he statute requires that the [VDA] payment adjustment be made to compensate the hospital for the fixed costs it incurs in the period . . . .
-An adjustment will not be made for truly variable costs, such as food and laundry services."
+The Board argued that the statute at 42 U.S.C. § 1395ww(d)(5)(D)(ii) is clear that the VDA payment is intended to fully compensate the hospital for its fixed costs: